 Back At It

 It's been a tough couple of weeks for red meat.
-People and pundits and pretty much everybody but the Beef Marketing Board are talking about the new study out of Harvard showing "dose-response relationship between red meat intake and risk of death."
+People and pundits and pretty much everybody but the Beef Marketing Board are talking about the new study out of Harvard showing a "dose-response relationship between red meat intake and risk of death."
 This was based on a peer-reviewed study of 120,000 people over 3 million person years.
 Basically, each serving of red meat we eat per day increases our risk of premature death by 13% (and each serving of processed red meats, such as hot dogs, salami, pepperoni and hamburger, increases it by 20%) accounting for all other factors.
 So, if you have bacon with your breakfast, cold cuts on your sub for lunch and a burger for dinner every day, or variations on this theme, that's a 60% chance of a shortened life.
 Bon appetit!

 Dr. Dean Ornish, normally a health researcher and author, actually took up part of his commentary in the Archives of Internal Medicine to point out how beef is also very damaging to the environment, which I thought was great.
 People all over are making these connections - the very ones that led to the Meatless Mondays movement in the first place.